Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 4. Thai

 Thai is also a tone language.
-You can pronounce words five different ways and, like in Chinese, the meaning changes depending on their pronunciation.
+You can pronounce words five different ways and, like in Chinese, the meaning changes depending on how you articulate it.
+Example:

 In addition, Thai uses its own writing system with 44 consonant and 16 vowel symbols.